Lisa McCall, MS, CCC-SLP

 Christy Johnson, MS, CCC-SLP

 Christy is the owner of Wake Pediatric Speech Therapy.
-She holds her national certification from the American Speech Language and Hearing Association and has her license to practice in the state of North Carolina.
+She is nationally certified by the American Speech Language and Hearing Association and has her license to practice in the state of North Carolina.
 Christy obtained her Bachelor of Arts degree in Speech Communications from the University of North Carolina at Chapel Hill and went on to also obtain her Master’s Degree in Speech and Hearing Science from UNC-CH.
-She has fifteen years of experience working with preschool through middle school age children with varying speech and language needs.
-Her areas of interest include early intervention for toddlers and preschoolers, expressive and pragmatic therapy for children with autism spectrum disorder, treatment of articulation, receptive and and expressive language skills.
+She has sixteen years of experience working with preschool through middle school age children with varying speech and language needs.
+Her areas of interest include early intervention for toddlers and preschoolers, expressive and pragmatic therapy for children with autism spectrum disorder, treatment of articulation, receptive and expressive language skills.
 She was recognized as Outstanding Young Alumni from UNC-CH School of Education in 2006 for her work providing speech and language therapy services to children in the educational setting.
 She has a passion for working together with families to watch children learn, grow, and achieve their goals!

 Christy establishes close relationships with the families she serves.
 A big part of our philosophy at Wake Pediatric Speech Therapy is parent participation and education.
 Christy helps teach families how to turn everyday routines into a language rich experience for their child.